-We endeavour to create a culture of safe recruitment and as part of this, we adopt recruitment procedures that help to deter, reject and identify people who might abuse children.
+We endeavour to create a culture of safer recruitment and as part of this, we adopt recruitment procedures that help to deter, reject and identify people who might abuse children.

-We adhere to our statutory responsibilities to check staff who work with children, this includes enhanced DBS checks on all staff and on any other person who is likely to have regular contact with children (including those living or working on the premises)
+We adhere to our statutory responsibilities to check staff who work with children, this includes enhanced DBS checks on all staff and on any other person who is likely to have regular contact with children (including those living or working on the premises).

-When employing new staff we follow Safer Recruitment procedures as set out in the South West Child Protection Procedures.
+When employing new staff, we follow Safer Recruitment procedures as set out in the South West Child Protection Procedures:

-- Interview panels will have at least one person who has completed Safer Recruitment Training.
-There will be a safeguarding statement in all job advertisements and job descriptions.
-Any gaps in employment history or unaccounted for periods will be fully investigated.
-Online searches will be conducted for all short-listed candidates and anything that causes concern will be followed up at interview.
-References will be requested prior to interview.
-At least one reference will be from the applicants' most recent childcare placement. - We will record information about staff qualifications, identity checks, disqualification and vetting processes (including the Disclosure and Barring Service reference number, the date a disclosure was obtained and details of who obtained it) on a central register. - We will not allow people, whose suitability has not been checked to have unsupervised contact with children.
+- Interview panels will have at least one person who has completed Safer Recruitment Training. - There will be a safeguarding statement in all job advertisements and job descriptions. - Any gaps in employment history or unaccounted for periods will be fully investigated. - Online searches will be conducted for all short-listed candidates and anything that causes concern will be followed up at interview. - References will be requested prior to interview. - At least one reference will be from the applicants' most recent childcare placement. - We will record information about staff qualifications, identity checks, disqualification and vetting processes (including the Disclosure and Barring Service reference number, the date a disclosure was obtained and details of who obtained it) on a central register. - Copies of identification documents will be kept securely in personnel files. - We will not allow people, whose suitability has not been checked to have unsupervised contact with children.